jessebmiller/writing/my-process.md

 *Progress: Changes to the world that achieve your goals.

-1. Understand your goals
+1. Understand your goal
    1. Write it down
    1. Introspect
-   1. Sit with it
+   1. Self awareness
    1. It could take your whole life for some, or you could know right away for others.
    1. Understanding your values helps
    1. Understanding the world helps
-1. Devise a plan to achieve them
+1. Devise a plan to achieve it
    1. Write it down
    1. Do research
 1. Carry out the plan